InfiniteFederation/InfiniteFederation.github.io/_tmp/Behavioral.md

 1. **"Walk me through the most important decision you've made and how you made it."** → Federation-vs-centralization; emphasize *how* you decided (options, tradeoffs, reversible vs. one-way-door).
 2. **"Tell me about a time you were wrong, or changed your mind."** → Adoption-stall story (full answer below).
 The #1 VP question.
-3. **"Where have you had the most impact beyond your own code?"** → STIX/TAXII across 20+ domains; platform to 1,000+ customers across 13+ departments.
-4. **"How do you decide what *not* to do?"** → Prioritizing cost optimization (40%, $1.2M→$700K) over features to protect platform funding.
-5. **"Tell me about a time you disagreed with senior leadership."** → Disagree-with-evidence-then-commit (beats below).
-6. **"What's something about engineering you believe that others don't?"** → "Internal platforms fail on developer experience, not technology" — you've lived it.
-7. **"How do you build trust with people who don't report to you?"** → STIX/TAXII: anchor to a shared external standard, show each team its own win.
-8. **Hypothetical: "If you joined and found a messy situation, what's your first move?"** → Understand customers & constraints → find 1–2 highest-leverage problems → build trust before pushing change → sequence for reversibility.
-9. **"What kind of leader/environment brings out your best?"** → Autonomy with clear outcomes; a leader who removes obstacles and gives direct feedback.
-(She's assessing if she can manage you well.)
-10. **"Why this, why now, what do you want next?"** → 18+ yrs on distributed data & AI platforms; want architecture leverage *plus* hands-on building at Salesforce scale and its AI push; Trust-as-#1-value and giving-back culture you already live.

----

-## Part 2 — Model answers (built in prep)

-### Q: "Tell me about a time you were wrong." *(polished version)*
 Early on with the Data Mesh /<br>
 I was **wrong** / about what would drive adoption. //<br><br>
 I believed that if the architecture was **elegant** enough /<br>